Ray C. De Yoe

 Ray Congdon De Yoe (April 17, 1876 - September 25, 1933), also known as Ray C. De Yoe served in the California State Assembly for the 48th district from 1929 to 1931.
 He was president of the Carmel Realty Company and had real estate holdings in Monterey County, California, including the De Yoe Building in Carmel built by Michael J. Murphy.

 Early life

-De Yoe was born in Alamo Township, Michigan on April 17, 1876, to Anson Serinar Deyoe (1845–1906) and Rosette J. Congdon (1854–1908).
+De Yoe was born in Alamo Township, Michigan, on April 17, 1876, to Anson Serinar Deyoe (1845–1906) and Rosette J. Congdon (1854–1908).
 In 1879, his parents moved to San Luis Obispo county.
 De Yoe served in the Spanish–American War.

-He married Maud May (1877-1954) on June 30, 1913, in Carmel-by-the-Sea, California.
-They had one child.
 At age 42, during World War I, De Yoe registered for the draft at the local board for Monterey County.

 Career

 Political life

 On November 7, 1928, De Yoe won the election in the California State Assembly for the California's 48th State Assembly district.
 He served from 1929 to 1931.
 In April 1929, DeYoe introduced legislature for a bill that he and Carmel city attorney Argyll Campbell drew up, to allow the formation of public airport districts for Monterey, Pacific Grove, and Carmel.
 De Yoe was a member of the Livestock and Dairy Committee and helped pass the law which gave dairymen payment by the state for cattle condemned and slaughtered because of tuberculosis.